| Decision factor | Speakmac | Superwhisper | Wispr Flow | MacWhisper |

 |---|---|---|---|---|

-| Price | $19 one-time after the free tier | Free tier + paid plans | Free tier + paid plans | Free tier + paid one-time license |
+| Price | $29 one-time for 2 Macs after the free tier | Free tier + paid plans | Free tier + paid plans | Free tier + paid license |

 | Offline support | Core workflow after the one-time model download | Supported with local mode available | Not supported as primary mode | Core workflow for local file transcription |